 -Grocery stores did not carry all of the foodstuffs I had used for years.
 After a while, I found substitutes.
 Eventually, I discovered that I could find some of my favorite brands if I took the time to look.

--The sun didn’t shine in the winter as often as I wanted, but the change of seasons and the overall climate was magnificent.
+-The sun didn’t shine in the winter as often as I wanted, but the change of seasons and the overall climate were magnificent.
 The wintertime gave me a new appreciation for spring and summer.

 As you can see, my complaints were all minor inconveniences that worked themselves out.
 And they may seem trivial compared to your concerns.

-In Conclusion
+Conclusion

-Your concerns about not wanting to move are valid, but more than likely they are fears that can be addressed and resolved.
 Relocating in retirement is stressful, especially if one spouse wants to move, but the other does not.

 Revisiting the desires of what you both wanted to achieve as a younger couple will help bring focus to what direction both of you want to take now.